vemonet/rdflib-endpoint/README.md

 `rdflib-endpoint` can be used from the command line interface to perform basic utility tasks, such as serving or converting RDF files locally.

-### ⚡️ Quickly serve RDF files via a SPARQL endpoint
+### ⚡️ Quickly serve RDF files through a SPARQL endpoint

 Use `rdflib-endpoint` as a command line interface (CLI) in your terminal to quickly serve one or multiple RDF files as a SPARQL endpoint.